PPPInc/Int-Cip.TokenDemo/README.md

 </form>
 ```

-##### 3. Intercept the form Submit event, create the CIP Token, then post back to your server in the callback
+#####Intercept the form Submit event, create the CIP Token, then post back to your server in the callback
 If you're using jQuery, make sure to add a reference to:
 ```javascript
 <head>